rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/7_output-batch-auction-solutions.md

 ```
 {% endcode %}

 **Note for partially-fillable orders.** In the case of a partially-fillable order, solvers are also required to report a fee.
 This is due to the fact that the fraction of the order that will be executed is decided by the solver, so having a predetermined fee assigned to the order is not reasonable.
-For this reason, the "exec\_fee\_amount" entry cannot be null in the case of a partially fillable order, and instead it should be a stringified integer, describing the fee amount, always denominated in the sell token.
+For this reason, the `exec_fee_amount` entry cannot be null in the case of a partially fillable order, and instead it should be a stringified integer, describing the fee amount, always denominated in the sell token.

 ## Foreign Liquidity orders

-In order to allow solvers to build solutions that use additional liquidity orders, besides the ones contained in the input json, there is a "foreign\_liquidity\_orders" key that maps to a list of "orders", where each entry describes the liquidity order as well as the executed buy and sell amounts.
+In order to allow solvers to build solutions that use additional liquidity orders, besides the ones contained in the input json, there is a `foreign_liquidity_orders` key that maps to a list of "orders", where each entry describes the liquidity order as well as the executed buy and sell amounts.
 This is a required field.
 An example entry is given below.

 {% code overflow="wrap" %}
 ```json